tessercat/daoistic-book/daodejing/63/english.md

-Practice doing nothing,
-try striving for nothing,
-savour the taste of nothing.

-Big or small,
-major or minor,
-face challenges with character.

-Plan hard jobs as easy ones,
-do big jobs as little ones.

-Hardship comes from taking it easy, greatness comes from humility.
+Govern without an agenda,
+delegate without getting involved, decide without being in control.

+Whether crimes are big or small, whether sins are many or few, settle disputes fairly.

+Think of conflict as cooperation, use power with humility.

+Society's conflicts are always about sharing, society's power is always about synergy.

-So the wise end up not doing big jobs so they can get big jobs done.
+So the wise resolve not to abuse our power so we can do great things together.

-An easy promise
-is always an empty promise.

-Taking it too easy
-always makes things too hard.
+Easy promises are always empty promises, more sharing always causes more conflict.

-So the wise scold them gently
+So the wise hold us accountable so we settle it ourselves without fighting.
-and they end up having no trouble at all.